About This Chapter

 All students need strategies to find success in math, including those with learning disabilities.
 What kind of strategies work best?
 Read on to find out.

 Teachers use lots of tools to keep students engaged and active learners.
-Math class is no exception, and technology use is a great way to hook learners.
-This lesson examines how math technology is used in classrooms.
+Math class is no exception, and technology is a great way to hook learners.
+This lesson examines how math technology can be used in pre-K through 12 classrooms.

 Your classroom is likely to be filled with students who learn in very different ways.
 This lesson will introduce the concept of multiple intelligences and learning styles and offer tips for teaching students in this way.